2024

 2007

-- Department of Aviation and Supply Chain Management replaces Department of Aviation Management and Logistics
+- Department of Aviation and Supply Chain Management replaces Aviation Management and Logistics.

 2004

-- DVDs replace VHS tapes as course delivery tools for Auburn University distance MBA students
+- DVDs replace VHS tapes for distance MBA course delivery.

 2002

-- A $1 million gift from 1972 alumnus Bennie Bray announced in June offers support for undergraduate scholarships and the creation of a faculty professorship
+- $1 million gift from alumnus Bennie Bray supports scholarships and a faculty professorship.

 2001

-- Undergraduate enrollment reaches 4,511, making the college the largest at any university in Alabama
+- Undergraduate enrollment reaches 4,511, making the college the largest in Alabama.

 2000

-- College launches Aviation Management professional option and the Entrepreneurship and Family Business program
+- College launches Aviation Management professional option and Entrepreneurship & Family Business program.

 1999

-- Auburn University's Executive MBA students travel to Europe, marking the program's first international trip
+- Executive MBA students travel to Europe (first international trip).

 1998

-- Business fraternity Pi Sigma Epsilon starts an Auburn University chapter
+- Business fraternity Pi Sigma Epsilon starts an Auburn chapter.

 1995

-- Regions Financial Corporation donates $600,000 to the college as part of Campaign Auburn.
-The gift leads to the creation of the J. Stanley Mackin Eminent Scholar Chair in the college
+- Regions Financial Corporation donates $600,000; gift leads to J. Stanley Mackin Eminent Scholar Chair.

 1994

-- Building named the Edward L. Lowder and Catherine K. Lowder Business Building in honor of the parents of longtime Auburn trustee and 1964 alumnus Bobby Lowder
+- Building named the Edward L. Lowder and Catherine K. Lowder Business Building.

 1993